cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For CPace both communication partners need to agree on a common cipher suite.
-Cipher suites consist of a combination of a hash function and an elliptic curve environment G. With "environment" we denote a compilation of all of an elliptic curve group with associated group operations and an calculate_generator() method that maps an octet string to a group element.
+Cipher suites consist of a combination of a hash function and an elliptic curve environment G. With "environment" we denote a compilation of all of an elliptic curve group with associated group operations and a calculate_generator() method that maps octet strings to a group element.

 Throughout this document we will be using an object-style notation such as, e.g. H.b\_in\_bytes and G.sample\_scalar(), for refering to constants and functions asociated with with the group environment and the hash function.
 (For instance H.b\_in\_bytes